tmulc18/S2SCycleGAN/README.md

 # Setup
 1. Download the data with `sh downloadData.sh`
-2. Install python dependencies with `conda env -f env.yml`
+2. Install python dependencies into a new conda environment with `conda create -f env.yml`

 ### Port Audio and PyAudio